Hey there, new puppy parent or puppy-parent-to-be. Letโs forget dogs for a moment and talk about you.

 But if you treat them like a challenge you and your dog will work through as a team, it can give you the thing you want most: a strong bond with your very own Man’s Best Friend.

-Hopefully, you’re breathing a little easier now.
+Hopefully, youโre breathing a little easier now.

 And if you’d like step-by-step guidance and a judgment-free, down-to-earth support system on your adventures in dog life, come join us in the 3 Lost Dogs Academy.
-An All-Access pass gets you access to all of our courses (including Puppy Survival School), forums, and twice-monthly Q&A sessions on Zoom.